Have you been considering retirement, but you’re just not sure where to start or if you can afford to retire?

 - Be able to still make contributions to your Super

-- Have met your preservation age, explained in the table above
+- Have met your preservation age

 An important consideration when commencing a TTR Pension is that if you draw down on your Super balance too early in life, it could impact the retirement lifestyle you have later.
 However, in saying this, you may have the ability to make both concessional and non-concessional contributions to your Super funds.